Endoscopic lifting of simple supercuspidal representations of SO(2n+1) to GL(2n): Main theorem

 By Corollary \ref{cor:depthbound}, the finite abelian group $I_H^+/I_H^{++}$ acts on the nonzero subspace $\pi_H^{I_H^{++}}$ of $\pi_H$, and it decomposes into a direct sum of characters of $I_H^+/I_H^{++}$.
 We take a character $\eta$ of $I_H^+$ which is contained in it.

 \begin{lem} If $\eta$ is an affine generic character of $I_H^+$, then $\pi_H$ is simple supercuspidal. \end{lem}

 \begin{proof} By the Frobenius reciprocity, we have

-By Proposition \ref{prop:ssc} and Remark \ref{rem:ssc}, the representation $\cInd_{I_H^+}^{H(F)}\eta$ is a direct sum of two simple supercuspidal representations.
+By Proposition \ref{prop:ssc} and Remark \ref{rem:ssc}, the representation $\cInd_{I_H^+}^{H}\eta$ is a direct sum of two simple supercuspidal representations.
 Since $\pi_H$ is irreducible, it is equivalent to one of them. \end{proof}

-From this lemma, we are reduced to prove the affine genericity of $\eta$.
+From this lemma, we are reduced to proving the affine genericity of $\eta$.
 We first prove two technical lemmas which will be needed in the proof of the affine genericity of $\eta$.

-\begin{lem} Let $H_0:=\SO_{2n+1}(\mcO)$ be a hyperspecial subgroup of $H(F)$.
-Let $y\in H(F)$.
-If $y$ satisfies $yhy^{-1} \in H_0$ for an affine generic element $h \in H(F)$, then $y$ belongs to $H_0 \amalg H_0\varphi'_{1}$. \end{lem}
+\begin{lem} Let $H_0:=\SO_{2n+1}(\mcO)$ be a hyperspecial subgroup of $H$.
+Let $y\in H$.
+If $y$ satisfies $yhy^{-1} \in H_0$ for an affine generic element $h \in H$, then $y$ belongs to $H_0 \sqcup H_0\varphi'_{1}$. \end{lem}

-\begin{proof} Let $y \in H(F)$ satisfying $yhy^{-1} \in H_0$ for an affine generic element $h \in I_H^+$.
+\begin{proof} Let $y \in H$ satisfying $yhy^{-1} \in H_0$ for an affine generic element $h \in I_H^+$.
 As affine genericity is preserved by $I_H^+$-conjugation, any element of $H_0yI_H^+$ satisfies the same condition as $y$.
-It suffices to show $H_0yI_H^+ \subset H_0\amalg H_0\varphi'_{1}$.
+It suffices to show $H_0yI_H^+ \subseteq H_0\sqcup H_0\varphi'_{1}$.

 The isomorphism in Proposition \ref{prop:I^+W} induces an isomorphism